-We use tool to induce de novo promyelocytic leukemia (PML) nuclear body formation on telomeres in telomerase-negative cancer cells that use an alternative lengthening pathway (ALT) pathway for telomere maintenance13, 14.
+We used this tool to induce de novo promyelocytic leukemia (PML) nuclear body formation on telomeres in telomerase-negative cancer cells that use an alternative lengthening of telomeres pathway (ALT) pathway for telomere maintenance13, 14.
 PML nuclear bodies are membrane-less compartments involved in many nuclear processes15, 16 and are uniquely localized to ALT telomeres to form APBs, for ALT telomere-associated PML bodies17, 18.
-Telomeres cluster within APBs, presumably to provide repair templates for homology-directed telomere DNA synthesis in ALT1920, 21.
+Telomeres cluster within APBs, presumably to provide repair templates for homology-directed telomere DNA synthesis in ALT19.
+Indeed, telomere DNA synthesis has been detected in APBs and APBs play essential roles in enriching DNA repair factors on telomeres20, 21.
 However, the mechanisms underlying APB assembly and telomere clustering within APBs were unknown.
-Since 22many APB components 22–25 and/or SUMO-interacting motifs (SIMs)26, 27 and SUMO-SIM interactions drive phase separation28, To test this hypothesis, we used chemical dimerization system to mimic sumoylation-induced APB formation by recruiting SIM to telomeres (Figure 2A)11. is fused to Haloenzyme for visualization and to the telomere-binding protein TRF1 to anchor the dimerizer to telomeres.
-SIM was fused to eDHFR and mCherry.follow with live cell imaging. reversed by adding excess free TMP to compete eDHFR binding. used.
-29
+Since telomere proteins in ALT cells are uniquely modified by small ubiquitin-like modifier (SUMOs)22, many APB components contain sumoylation sites 22–25 and/or SUMO-interacting motifs (SIMs)26, 27 and SUMO-SIM interactions drive phase separation28, we hypothesized that sumoylation on telomeres leads to enrichment of SUMO/SIM containing proteins and SUMO-SIM interactions between those proteins lead to phase separation.
+PML protein, which has three sumoylation sites and one SIM site, can be recruited to sumoylated telomeres to form APBs and coalescence of liquid APBs leads to telomeres clustering.
+To test this hypothesis, we used the chemical dimerization system to mimic sumoylation-induced APB formation by recruiting SIM to telomeres (Figure 2A)11.
+GFP is fused to Haloenzyme for visualization and to the telomere-binding protein TRF1 to anchor the dimerizer to telomeres.
+SIM is fused to eDHFR and mCherry.
+Kinetics of condensate formation and droplet fusion-induced telomere clustering are followed with live cell imaging.
+Phase separation is reversed by adding excess free TMP to compete with eDHFR binding.
+Immunofluorescence (IF) and fluorescence in situ hybridization (FISH) are used to determine condensate composition and telomeric association.
+Recruiting SIM enriches SUMO on telomeres and the induced condensates contain PML and therefore are APBs.
+Recruiting a SIM mutant that cannot interact with SUMO does not enrich SUMO on telomeres or induce phase separation, indicating that the fundamental driving force for APB condensation is SUMO-SIM interaction.
+Agreeing with this observation, polySUMO-polySIM polymers that fused to a TRF2 binding factor RAP1 can also induce APB formation 29.
+Compared to the polySUMO-polySIM fusion system where phase separation occurs as long as enough proteins are produced, the chemical dimerization approach presented here induces phase separation on demand and thus offers better temporal resolution to monitor the kinetics of phase separation and telomere clustering process.
+In addition, this chemical dimerization system permits the recruitment of other proteins to assess their ability in inducing phase separation and telomere clustering.
+For example, a disordered protein recruited to telomeres can also form droplets and cluster telomeres without inducing APB formation, suggesting telomere clustering is independent of APB chemistry and only relies on APB liquid property11.

 PROTOCOLS: